Tips for Traveling to Italy for the First Time

 In general, the weather in Italy is fairly mild throughout most of the year, with temperatures rarely dipping below freezing.
 However, months like April and May tend to be quite rainy, so if you’re traveling in the early springtime, make sure you bring appropriate gear.

 During summer, temperatures can become quite hot, especially in the south of the country.
-If you’re planning on spending a lot of time outdoors during your visit, it’s best to pack lightweight clothing and plenty of sunscreen.
+If you’re planning on spending a lot of time outdoors during your visit, it’s best to pack lightweight clothing and plenty of sunscreens.

 Fall (from September to November) is another great time to visit Italy.
 The temperature is comfortable, the days are still long, and the autumn foliage is beautiful to behold.
 Fall in Rome, Tuscany, and the Northern regions is especially breathtaking.

 During winter time, temperatures do drop and the days are shorter, but winter is still a great time to visit if you don’t mind bundling up.
-You can expect snow in the mountains and during Christmas time, many of Italy’s cities become even more magical with festive decorations and activities.
+You can expect snow in the mountains, and during Christmas time, many of Italy’s cities become even more magical with festive decorations and activities.

 Depending on where you’re visiting in Italy, the dress code may vary.
 Generally speaking, Italians love to dress up and it’s not uncommon to see people wearing designer clothing even for casual outings.
 All in all, be sure to pack lightweight clothing that can easily be layered in case the temperature fluctuates during your visit.